 The probationary period for new employees is twelve (12) months.
 The probationary period for existing employees who have completed probation and are moving to a different classification at the City is six (6) months.
 An employee's probationary period may be extended for up to six (6) months, with the approval of the Human Resources Director, to provide the employee with additional time to meet the required standards of work.
-Probationary period extensions beyond six (6) months must be approved by the City Manager.
+Probationary period extensions beyond six (6) months must be approved by the City Manager, or by the City Attorney for positions appointed by the City Attorney.

-During the probationary period, an employee may be rejected at any time by the City Manager without cause and without the right to appeal.
+During the probationary period, an employee may be rejected at any time by the City Manager, or by the City Attorney for positions appointed by the City Attorney, without cause and without the right to appeal.